-- a Assessments shall be based on TN data that is 5 years or less in age and the median TN concentration shall be used to make the threshold comparison. - b The median TN concentration shall be calculated from representative data that cover all four seasons of the year. - c The minimum sample size of independent results for TN shall be 15 for a given waterbody. - d If older data indicated Non Support, the more recent data used to make a Full Support decision must have been collected under similar conditions (i.e., wet weather, dry weather, season, etc) as when the older exceedances occurred. - e The waterbody being assessed must have been assigned an eelgrass restoration depth.
-The default restoration depth is 2 m below mean water level (MWL).
-Restoration depths of 2.5 and 3.0 m below MWL should be considered for deeper waterbodies. - 3.
-The TN thresholds vary by eelgrass restoration depth.
-The thresholds for different depths are depicted in the table below.
+- 1. Data Requirements - a The indicator shall be calculated on TN data that is five years or less in age and the median TN concentration shall be used to make the threshold comparison. - b The median TN concentration shall be calculated from representative data that cover all four seasons of the year. - c The minimum sample size of independent results to be considered complete for TN shall be 15 for a given waterbody. - d Total nitrogen may be calculated from the different nitrogen species measurements according the following hierarchy.
+If multiple values of TN are available for the same date / time / station, the hierarchy is 1 over 2 over 3. - i.
+If total dissolved nitrogen and particulate nitrogen were measured, sum these two values - ii.
+If TN was measured directly, use that value. - iii.
+If total Kjeldahl nitrogen and nitrate+nitrite were measured, sum these two values. - e Multiple samples collected at a date / station combination are averaged before incorporated into the overall waterbody median. - f If older data indicated Non Support, the more recent data used to make a Full Support decision must have been collected under similar conditions (i.e., wet weather, dry weather, season, etc.) as when the older exceedances occurred.